thgeorgiou/pPub/README.md

 Installation
 ------------
 - For Archlinux: Install ppub from AUR.
-- For Salix: slapt-src -i ppub
+- For Salix: slapt-src -i ppub (Probably not working anymore, if anyone can confirm notify me)
-- For other distros: Place ppub inside /usr/bin and everything else inside /usr/share/ppub/.
-There are optional icons and .desktop files inside ./misc.
+- For other Linux distros and BSDs:

+    make install

+This command will install ppub under "/usr" prefix and configure it to invoke python 2.x via "/usr/bin/python2" command.
+To alter this behavior set PREFIX and PYTHON environment variables, eg.:

+    PREFIX=/usr/local PYTHON=`which python2.7` make install

+Also note, icons and desktop file are installed by default.
+If you want to install only the program itself, invoke make with "install-bin" target instead of "install".

 Configuration
 -------------